-Tote Grand National betting offer: up to £10 back if your first bet loses
+Tote Grand National betting offer: Up to £10 back if your first bet loses

 Bet on any race with the Tote Plus symbol, and your winnings will be increased by 10%.
 All details of today’s Tote Plus races can be found on the website and app.

-You'll want to put it to good use when you have qualified for your £10 free bet on the Grand National Festival.
-But how can you make the promotion work for you on one of the most competitive meetings of the year?
+As you get money back as credit if your first bet loses you’ve got the security blanket of having a swing at a bigger price in the hope you get that big winner.
+The Grand National is the perfect opportunity to use this as it’s the most competitive field of the year with the majority of horses priced at double-figure odds.
+With Tote these big prices are often paid out at even bigger prices due to the pools system.

-The Tote offers more ways to bet on the biggest races than at the competition.
+Tote offer more ways to bet on the biggest races than at the competition.
 In addition to sportsbook markets, you’ll have access to the unique betting options that have made Tote famous over the years.
-Place a win bet or - if you’re feeling lucky - try the Tote Exacta or Tote Trifecta.
+Place a win bet or, if you’re feeling lucky, try the Tote Exacta or Tote Trifecta.

 For more Grand National betting offers and free bets for new and existing customers, be sure to check what’s on offer with other leading bookmakers in the UK and Ireland: